-- An account with a shipping provider.
-Weebly's master account with the United States Post Office and DHL Express is already set up for sellers in the US (or you can use your own)!
-You can also set up your own UPS and FedEx accounts.
-Sellers in Canada and Mexico can use your own DHL Express, UPS, or FedEx account .
+- Carrier accounts: For merchants based in the U.S., Weebly provides master accounts with the United States Postal Service (USPS) and DHL Express.
+You can connect additional carriers such as UPS and FedEx.
+Sellers in Canada and Mexico can use your own DHL Express, UPS, or FedEx account.
 If using your own account, you'll need to know your account information, such as ID, password, meter number (for FedEx), etc.

-- The dimensions and max weight capacity of a default shipping box that you'll use.
-This box will be used to determine the total number of boxes needed to ship an order, so be sure to use a box size that is most likely to be used when shipping.
-If you end up using a larger box, or if you end up using smaller boxes, and therefore need to use more than what was estimated, your actual shipping charge will vary from the rate shown to the customer.
-A default box has been created for you, but you can change that.
+- Default shipping box used to estimate shipping rates: The dimensions and max weight capacity of this box will be used to determine the total number of boxes needed to ship an order.
+Choose a box that is most likely to be used when shipping.
+If your actual shipping box differs from your default shipping box, your actual shipping charge will vary from the rate shown to the customer.
+A default box has been created for you, but you can configure it.

 Configure Your Carriers

-If you want to use FedEx and/or UPS, or use DHL to ship from outside the US, you can connect to your own account.
+If you want to use FedEx and/or UPS, or use DHL to ship from outside the US, you must connect your own accounts.

-To use your own account, go to STORE > Setup > Shipping, and in the Real Time Shipping area, click the Connect link, enter your account information, and click Save.
-For FedEx, you'll need your Account ID and Meter number.
+To use your own account, go to STORE > Setup > Shipping, and click Edit in the Advanced Settings area.
+On the following page, click on a carrier and enter your information, then click Save.
+Note that for FedEx, you'll need your Account ID and Meter number.

 Configure Your Default Shipping Box

-If you want to change the default attributes of the shipping box, in the Shipping Box table, click Edit to set up the dimensions, max weight, and max number of items for your default box.
+If you want to change the default attributes of the shipping box, click Edit in Advanced Settings and then click on the Default Box to modify the dimensions, max weight, and max number of items for your default box.

 NOTE: You can only set up one box to be used when determining shipping rates.
 You will have a chance to amend the number and sizes of boxes when you create shipping labels.